marcelo-gomes/reddit/ASSO-Docs/OVERVIEW.md

   * [Scenarios](#scenarios)

-#**A Brief Overview**
+#Introduction
 ===================
 [Reddit](https://reddit.com) is a social news and link aggregrator website where users post links from the Internet, as well as  their original content. <br/>
 It was launched in June 23rd, 2005, and as of the begining of 2016, it has a few billion monthly page views.<br/>
 The backend is mostly built in Python, with a PostgreSQL database, and several side technologies added over time, as the website needed to keep up with the larger and larger traffic.
 Reddit is licenced under CPAL.

 ----------
-####**System requirements:**
+#System requirements
 The system requires a server-grade machine running a linux distributuion (of the users choise) and amd64.

 ----------
-Its main technological components, by subjective order of importance, include:
+Its main technological components include:

- - Python: With a ton of extra libraries.
-A noteworthy library would be Pylons.
+ - Python: high-level, general-purpose, interpreted, dynamic programming language.

- -  Pylons: A web framework.
+ -  Pylons: A web framework for Python.

  -  PostgreSQL: Primary backend database.
-It is used for storing data on Accounts, Subreddits, Links, Comments, Votes, etc.
+Used to store all permanent data, including accounts, posts, comments.
 PostgreSQL is an advanced object-relational database management system that supports an extended subset of the SQL standard, including transactions, foreign keys, subqueries, triggers, user-defined types and functions.
 It has native programming interfaces for C/C++, Java, .Net, Perl, Python, Ruby, Tcl, ODBC, among others.

- - HAProxy: Essentially an HTTP load balancer, suited for very high traffic web sites.
-In fact, it powers quite a number of the world's most visited ones.
+ - HAProxy: A TCP/HTTP load balancer, suited for very high traffic web sites.

- - Cassandra: Secondary database system, used for caching (NoSQL, key-value store).
+ - Cassandra: Secondary database system, used for caching computed values (NoSQL, key-value store).

  - Memcached: For caching and ad-hoc locking/synchronization between architectural components.
 Almost everything on reddit depends on memcached running properly.